Alexander Van der Bellen: Political views

 In 2001, Van der Bellen said that he turned from an "arrogant anti-capitalist" into a "broad-minded left-liberal" over the course of his political career.
 In his 2015 autobiography, Van der Bellen described himself as a liberal positioned in the political centre while downplaying his earlier description as left-liberal, and said he was inspired by the Anglo-Saxon liberal tradition, particularly John Stuart Mill.
 He is strongly supportive of the European Union, and advocates European federalism.
 During the 2016 presidential election, he appealed to the political centre and used "Unser Präsident der Mitte" (Our President of the centre) for his campaign slogan.

 During the European migrant crisis, Van der Bellen has argued that Europe should accept refugees who have fled from war zones in Syria and elsewhere, and has often mentioned his own background as the son of refugees in debates.
 He has opposed the government's decision to impose a limit on how many asylum-seekers it will allow into Austria.

 Van der Bellen has commented that due to emerging Islamophobia and prejudice against women wearing headscarves, he could foresee a day when all non-Muslim women might also be asked to wear headscarves as a sign of solidarity with women who wear them on religious grounds.
 The remarks were criticized widely, especially on the political right.

 Van der Bellen has criticized U.S. President Donald Trump, warning of the dangers of right-wing populism.
 He has opined that the British withdrawal from the European Union is damaging to the economies of both the United Kingdom and Europe.
 He is opposed to recognising the Russian annexation of Crimea.
 He has stated that the Austrian embassy in Israel should remain in Tel Aviv.

 Van der Bellen has criticized Turkish President Recep Tayyip Erdoğan and his supporters after mass pro-Erdoğan protests by Turks in Austria, saying: "In Austria there is freedom to demonstrate as long as it is peaceful. ...
 Everyone that accepts the right to demonstrate, has to see that the same rights – such as freedom of speech, press freedom, independent justice system, and freedom to demonstrate are being denied in Turkey by President Erdogan."

+Amid the 2024 Austrian legislative election, Van der Bellen pledged to ensure the formation of a government that respects the "foundations of our liberal democracy".
+Despite the far-right Freedom Party winning a plurality, Van der Bellen asked caretaker Chancellor Karl Nehammer of the People's Party to form the next government instead, citing other parties' refusals to join a coalition with the Freedom Party.
+After the Nehammer-led coalition talks collapsed, however, Van der Bellen reversed course and asked Herbert Kickl to attempt to form a coalition government with the People's Party on 5 January 2025.